NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

       --heights-from-dem-robust-threshold 10                   \
       -o ba_align_ref/run

-Ideally one should use more iterations though this may be slow.
-It is suggested that the images be map-projected with the cameras both before and after this step, as on some occasions this step may make things worse rather than better.
-One may also attempt to vary the value of ``--heights-from-dem-weight``.
+Note the copy command, it is used to save time by not having to recreate the match files.
+Ideally one should use more iterations in bundle adjustment though this may be slow.
+It is suggested that the images be map-projected with the cameras both before and after this step, and see if things improve.
+If this procedure resulted in improved but imperfect alignment, it may be run second time using the new cameras as initial guess (and reusing the match files, etc., as before).

-As before, the process may take forever, and if interrupted, perhaps the adjustments saved so far may be good enough.
+The switch --save-intermediate cameras is helpful, as before, if desired to stop if things take too long.

 After mapprojecting with the newly refined cameras in ``ba_align_ref``, any residual alignment errors should go away.
 The value used for ``--heights-from-dem-weight`` may need some experimentation.
-The reference DEM has vertical error as well, so of this value is too high, it may bind too tightly to this somewhat inaccurate DEM.
-Yet, making it too low may not constrain sufficiently the uncertainty that exists in the height of triangulated points after bundle adjustment, which is rather high since LRO NAC is mostly looking down so the convergence angle among any rays going through matching interest points is small.
+Making it too high may result in a tight coupling to the reference DEM at the expense of self-consistency between the cameras.
+Yet making it too low may not constrain sufficiently the uncertainty that exists in the height of triangulated points after bundle adjustment, which is rather high since LRO NAC is mostly looking down so the convergence angle among any rays going through matching interest points is small.

 It is suggested that the user examine the file::